 The playful nature of the brand’s punny name was matched by the first two beers with which they announced themselves, the quirk-of-history referencing, hopped-to-the-eyeballs Metric IPA and equally hoppy, yet smooth and approachable-for-its-size Phat Mongrel oatmeal stout.
 They were equally quick off the mark with their first collaboration too, scurrying up to the Adelaide Hills to collaborate with Prancing Pony for an unusual limited edition American red ale/stout mash up that saw the latter’s India Red Ale mixed with the former’s stout.

 Having found favour with drinkers and beer judges alike within a short timescale – their first two beers won gold and silver at the Royal Adelaide Beer & Cider Awards within weeks of release – Fox Hat beers have been packaged into 375ml cans and released into the wild in May 2016, not long after Jeff and co welcomed a strong lager into the permanent range.
-And, while the beers are distributed nationally in keg and can, you can taste them close to the source by visiting Red Poles Restaurant and Gallery on the outskirts of McLaren Vale Flat.
+Since then beers including a powerful imperial stout and big red ale have followed, while in October 2017, the brand was bought by South Australian company Bickford's, along with Vale.

 “Fox Hat will be a range that will reflect our personality as brewers,” says Jeff.
 "It’s a way to keep our interest in using new hops and working with new styles.”